 “Come back, Sunday afternoon, kid.
 We let everyone in for locals only bands.
-We got Van Halen this weekend.
+We got Mammoth this weekend.
 They’re from Pasadena.”

 I just want to think about the Doors, Jim Morrison and the Riot on Sunset Strip.
 It’s less exciting tonight, but I love the history.

-I walk down San Vicente toward Santa Monica.
+I walk down Clark toward Santa Monica.
 It’s mostly residential until I get close.
 Instead of turning right toward Beverly Hills and the club, I mistakenly turn left.
-I’m drawn to a tough black-haired chick, dressed all in leather, like Pat Benatar and Suzie Quatro, smoking outside a commercial building, at the corner of Larrabee .
+I notice a tough black-haired chick, dressed all in leather, like Pat Benatar and Suzie Quatro, smoking outside a commercial building, on the corner of Larrabee and Santa Monica .

 She looks at me and laughs.
 “Not sure you can comment on style and dress, looking like a hayseed.”